 Exercise during pregnancy

 Some women think that pregnancy is a time to sit back and put their feet up.
 Not so!
-For most women, it’s important to exercise during pregnancy.
-In fact, it has many health benefits.
+For most women, it’s important to be active during pregnancy.
+In fact, exercise during pregnancy can be really good for you.

 Healthy pregnant women need at least 2½ hours of exercise each week.
 This is about 30 minutes each day.
 If this sounds like a lot, don’t worry.
 You don’t have to do it all at once.
 Instead, split up your exercise by doing something active for 10 minutes three times each day.

-Why is exercise during pregnancy good for you?
+Why is physical activity during pregnancy good for you?

 For healthy pregnant women, exercise can:

-Exercise is safe for most healthy pregnant women.
 With your health care provider’s OK, exercising during pregnancy is safe for you and your baby.
 Talk to your health care provider before you start any exercise program.
-Ask about what kinds of exercise are safe for you to do.
+Ask about what kinds of activities are safe for you to do.

 No. Not every woman should exercise during pregnancy.
 Don’t exercise if you have: